tb-peregrine/link-lister/README.md

 python script.py https://example.com/rss.xml /blog -limit 10 -parent_class article-container
 ```

-The script will retrieve the first 10 URLs from the specified RSS feed, process each URL to find the links within the "/blog" subdirectory, and generate a matrix of the link relationships.
+The script will retrieve the first 10 URLs from the specified RSS feed, process each URL to find the links within the `/blog` subdirectory, and generate a matrix of the link relationships.

 ## Output
-The matrix will be saved as a CSV file named "matrix.csv" in the current directory.
+The matrix will be saved as a CSV file named `matrix.csv` in the current directory.

 ## License & Copyright